uselessaddress/hexo-back-up/source/_posts/repr-linux-common-command.md

 lastlog: Formats and prints the contents of the last login log /var/log/lastlog file
-link: Call the link function to create a link to a file links : See elinks ln :  Create a link to the specified TARGET with optional LINK_NAME loadkeys : Load keyboard translation tables locate : Locate a file
+link: Call the link function to create a link to a file links : See elinks loadkeys : Load keyboard translation tables
 login: Sign on
 look : Displays any lines in file which contain "string" as a prefix.
 ls: List directory contents